cdbdev/arch-install/info.md

 Both that and amdgpu use roughly the same technologies for providing **xorg/2D acceleration**, so unless you need a specific functionality that
 `xf86-video-amdgpu` provides, you might indeed be able to simply sustain on the modesetting driver alone.
 E.g. one option the `xf86-video-amdgpu` provides is _tearfree_ in order to help with tearing for non-composited xorg setups, which the modesetting driver doesn't.

+# linux-lts
+In case of issues with the _stable_ kernel, you will be able to use the **LTS** version.
+The **LTS (long-term support)** version is advantageous if stability is your first priority.
+It doesn’t mean that the latest kernel, or the default kernel, is less stable, it just means that the LTS kernel won’t be updated as frequently.